mindspore-ai/docs/docs/mindarmour/docs/source_en/design.md

 ## Overall Architecture

 As a general technology, AI brings great opportunities and benefits, and faces new security and privacy protection challenges.
-MindArmour focuses on common security and privacy issues in AI application scenarios: AI models are vulnerable to adversarial example spoofing, sensitive privacy data may be collected in the data collection process, privacy data may be leaked during model use, model assets have a risk of being stolen, and models may become invalid due to data drift.
-MindArmour provides corresponding security and privacy protection capabilities.
+MindSpore Armour focuses on common security and privacy issues in AI application scenarios: AI models are vulnerable to adversarial example spoofing, sensitive privacy data may be collected in the data collection process, privacy data may be leaked during model use, model assets have a risk of being stolen, and models may become invalid due to data drift.
+MindSpore Armour provides corresponding security and privacy protection capabilities.

-The following figure shows the overall MindArmour architecture.
+The following figure shows the overall MindSpore Armour architecture.
 The following describes three parts: model robustness, model asset security, and privacy protection.

-- Model robustness: MindArmour model robustness focuses on the robustness of AI models for natural and adversarial perturbation examples.
+- Model robustness: MindSpore Armour model robustness focuses on the robustness of AI models for natural and adversarial perturbation examples.
 It covers natural perturbation example generation, black-box and white-box adversarial perturbation example generation, adversarial example detection, adversarial training, and AI Fuzzer, helping security personnel quickly and efficiently evaluate the robustness of AI models and improve their anti-attack capabilities.
 - Model asset security: The structure and weight of AI models are key assets.
-To prevent models from being stolen during transmission, deployment, and running, MindArmour provides encryption-based model file protection and lightweight model protection based on structure parameter obfuscation.
+To prevent models from being stolen during transmission, deployment, and running, MindSpore Armour provides encryption-based model file protection and lightweight model protection based on structure parameter obfuscation.
 In federated learning scenarios, secure multi-party computing capabilities with lossless precision are provided to prevent model theft.
 - Privacy leakage measurement and protection: In the data collection phase, the data masking capability is provided to prevent user privacy data from being collected.
 In the model training phase, differential privacy and privacy suppression mechanisms are provided to reduce model privacy leakage risks.
 In the model use phase, privacy leakage assessment technologies based on membership inference and inversion attacks are provided to evaluate the risks of model privacy leakage.

 ![architecture](./images/ma_arch.png)